ColoradoDemography/Server-and-Website-Documentation/doc/application-directory.md

 - [Github](https://github.com/ColoradoDemography/PovertyComprehensive)
 - [Application Link](https://gis.dola.colorado.gov/PovertyComprehensive)

 Map showing poverty levels for different age groups based upon ACS 5 year data.
 Built using ArcGIS Javascript API version 3.
-The data is stored in ArcGIS Online
+The data is stored in ArcGIS Online.
+Uses data from ACS table B17024, probably easiest to download all census tract data from our API, then change the column headings to match what was used the previous year.

 ### Quadrant Chart
 - [Github](https://github.com/ColoradoDemography/D3_Quadrant)